The Via Alta Verzasca

-The Via Alta Verzasca is a six day ridge traverse high above Ticino’s famous Valle Verzasca, famous for its crystal clear river carving its way through the granite at the bottom of the valley.
-While most people come for what’s at the bottom of the valley, we found what is high above is far more impressive, but some work to experience.
+The Valle Verzasca is famous for the crystal clear river carving its way through granite at the bottom of the valley.
+While most people come for what's at the bottom of the valley, we found what is high above is far more impressive, but some work to experience.

-Description : This is the best trip in the Alps that you’ve never heard of.
-Until we were invited to do it, I had never even heard of it.
+This is the best trip in the Alps that you've never heard of.
+Until we were invited to do it, I had never heard of it either.
 And yet after 16 years in the Alps, and countless tours, this has to be one of my very favorites.
-However it does come with some qualifications… it’s quite special.
+However it does come with some qualifications... it's quite special.

 The route is five days, three of which keep you on a ridge line, always spectacular, but sometimes exposed and exciting.
 The hiking grade for the route is T6, which is the hardest grade for trekking.
 It comes thanks to a few very exposed sections where you will be scrambling.
 The trail is equipped with huge iron rings for holding on to, and even cables a'la via ferrate, but for anyone prone to a fear of heights, this one may not be for you.